upenn-libraries/guardian/README.md

 The todo-runner tasks, in order, are:

+1. `:validate_todo_file` -- confirm required fields are present and verification values are valid
-1. `:fetch_source` -- retrieve the source data specified in the todo-file
+2. `:fetch_source` -- retrieve the source data specified in the todo-file
-2. `:verify_fetch`(*) -- if implemented, verify fetched data's content integrity
+3. `:verify_fetch`(*) -- if implemented, verify fetched data's content integrity
-3. `:zip` -- package source data in single zip file; store sha-256
+4. `:zip` -- package source data in single zip file; store sha-256
-4. `:verify_zip`(*) -- if implement *and* requested, verify zipped archive content integrity
+5. `:verify_zip`(*) -- if implement *and* requested, verify zipped archive content integrity
-5. `glacier` -- push to Glacier and record information in FortDB database
+6. `glacier` -- push to Glacier and record information in FortDB database

 (*) This feature implemented only for OPenn-rsync packages.